micheelengronne/POC-Tests-Examples/chef-install.md

 chef generate cookbook firstcook
 ```

-Upload it on the server and set the node for it
+Upload it on the server and set the node for it on master:

 ```
 knife cookbook upload firstcook